factorial-io/phabalicious/docs/configuration.md

 * `yarnRootFolder` folder where the package.json is located.
 * `yarnBuildCommand` build-command for yarn to execute when running the install- or reset-task.
+* `yarnRunContext`, set it to `dockerHost`  to instruct phabalicious to run the yarn commands in the docker context.

 #### Configuration of the npm-method

 * `npmRootFolder` folder where the package.json is located.
 * `npmBuildCommand` build-command for npm to execute when running the install- or reset-task.
+* `npmRunContext`, set it to `dockerHost`  to instruct phabalicious to run the yarn commands in the docker context.

 #### Configuration of the artifacts--ftp-method